 Cambridge Research Seminar Days

-Sat 22nd Sep 2012 (10am-4pm) Cross-Faculty introductory day with other Anglia Ruskin Professional Doctorate Programmes
+Sat 27th Sep 2014 (10am-4pm) Cross-Faculty introductory day with other Anglia Ruskin Professional Doctorate Programmes.
+Venue and precise timing tbc.

 Programme Structure and Assessment Schedule